 - after their clashes with the newcomer, neither Leech or Buck are ever the same men

 Still, that this actor could execute a central supporting role given his work to that point in his career, among the quality of the name cast here, was not a stretch of the imagination.
-What I’ve now come to believe though was the revelation, the overlooked aspect, in this film was how well Chuck Connors performed his key part.
+What I’ve now come to believe though was the revelation, the overlooked and overriding aspect, in this film was how well Chuck Connors performed his key role.

 The former professional basketball and baseball player was never considered a ‘great’ thespian.
 Nonetheless, his four-decade career showed that he was a more than capable character actor when given half a chance.
 And director William Wyler did exactly that.
 However, it seems Chuck Connor never received the praise he deserved for what he accomplished in this Western.
-In the hands of another filmmaker, his part would have been a more archetypical and one-dimensional cad role.
-But he and Wyler brought something more.
+In the hands of another filmmaker, his part would have been portrayed in archetypical terms; painted as a one-dimensional cad.
+Yet, he and Wyler brought something more.

 Like the great Woody Strode, his large physique could wordlessly impress upon the scenes he partook.
 Note Connors’ physicality when together with other actors here.
 He’s imposing, and the director, like John Ford did with Strode, took advantage of that.
 He framed him very well throughout the film.
 Regardless, his character has a surprising depth.
 As Colin deftly noted:

 “There aren’t really any absolute villains in The Big Country, Chuck Connors comes the closest but even he is more to be pitied than anything.
 He shows himself to be only a step or two above an animal towards the end but it’s hard not to see him as something of a victim of circumstance in some respects too.”